ibm-cloud-docs/databases-for-postgresql/howto-provisioning.md

 The platform that your database will be deployed on.
 Choose your required network and compute environment.

 - **{{site.data.keyword.cloud}}** - Deploy a database on the {{site.data.keyword.cloud_notm}} platform, in a region of your choosing.
-- **Satellite** Deploy your database on-prem, on the edge, or on any cloud.

 ### Service details
 {: #service_details}